 Find new ways to create—motivated by the feature exhibition Van Gogh to Pollock: Modern Rebels.
 Push art materials to the extremes and see the world in new ways!
 Use thick brushstrokes like Vincent van Gogh, discover cubism and collage with help from the work of Pablo Picasso, and express the power of color like Mark Rothko.

 Check out all of the Museum’s Weekend Family Programs.

 Experience art with your family at Kohl’s Art Generation Family Sundays, the Museum’s lively event that happens five times a year!
 Enjoy hands-on art activities, interactive performances, family tours, visiting artists, and more!
 These events are free with Museum admission and for children twelve and under.
-Free for Boys and Girls Club members and their families with membership card or invite sheet.
+Free for Boys and Girls Club of Greater Milwaukee with their membership card or invite sheet.

 For more information about Kohl’s Art Generation Family Sundays events, contact the Director of Youth and Family Programs at 414-224-3828 or firstname.lastname@example.org.

 Each weekend, Story Time in the Galleries and the Kohl’s Art Generation Open Studio provide new opportunities to explore art from the Museum’s Collection and special exhibitions.
 Families can drop in for five minutes or stay all day!